 The reality of today's workplace makes it difficult to really focus on one, and only one thing, at a time.
 When you have important work to do, you can reduce the potential for switch-tasking by designating a specific time and place when you know you will have fewer distractions and interruptions.
-The best way to be most productive is to avoid the urge to multitask and complete one task at a time!
+And, if you need assistance in resisting the urge to multitask, you can use a website blocker like FindFocus to help you.
+The best way to be most productive is to avoid multitasking and complete one task at a time!

 TAKE 10 MINUTES TO PLAN TOMORROW